weibeld/AndroidTodo/README.md

     - A priority and/or a due date may be selected for each item, but this is optional to provide more flexibility
     - Very long and multi-line items are supported
 - **Ideas for next steps:**
-    - Swipe ListView items in order to "mark as done"
+    - Replace ListView in MainActivity and ArchiveActivity by [RecyclerView](https://developer.android.com/reference/android/support/v7/widget/RecyclerView.html) and add suport for "swiping" individual items right and left to "mark as done" and "delete", respectively, in MainActivity, and "put back" and "delete", respectively, in ArchiveActivity
-    - Additional activity that displays all the items that have been "marked as done"
+        - Implement swiping items with [this library](https://github.com/daimajia/AndroidSwipeLayout)?
+        - RecyclerView does not support multiple selection (as in contextual action mode with ListView), but there is a workaround [here](https://bignerdranch.github.io/recyclerview-multiselect/)
-    - Provide actions in the app bar for sorting the items:
+    - Add animations for adding, deleting, and sorting items (through the facilities of RecyclerView)
-        - By priority, then due date
-        - By due date, then priority
-        - By creation date
+    - Improve colour scheme and overall design of the app

 ## License